These Yellow-lined Goatfish can change colors if they need to.

 Windows Original, adapted from Corel Photography

-Some Goatfish are like the Dash-and-Dot Goatfish, in that they hide during the day and feast at night.
+Some Goatfish hide during the day and feast at night.
 There are some exceptions, such as the Yellow-lined Goatfish.
-They are much braver than their cousins, and search for food in broad daylight.
+They are much braver than their cousins, and search for food in daylight.
 This is why they can change color.
 The Yellow-lined species will turn white while searching for food in the sand.

-Another interesting characteristic is what scientists call barbels.
-A barbel is a long sensitive tissue that hangs from a Goatfish's chin.
+Goatfish also have something called barbels.
+A barbel is a long tissue that hangs from a Goatfish's chin.
 They use the barbels to find invertebrates that are hiding in the sand.
 Molluscs and crustaceans seem to be the food of choice for most goatfish.

 You might also be interested in:

 Jupiter's atmospheric environment is one of strong gravity, high pressure, strong winds, from 225 miles per hour to 1000 miles per hour, and cold temperatures of -270 degrees to +32 degrees (freezing temperature)....more

 In July, 1996, it was announced that Dr. David McKay, along with a team of scientists at Johnson Space Center (a division of NASA), had discovered possible fossils of bacteria in a meteorite named ALH84...more

 Saturn's atmospheric environment is one of strong gravity, high pressure, strong winds, from 225 miles per hour to 1000 miles per hour, and cold temperatures of -270 degrees to +80 degrees.
 With winds...more

 Titan's atmosphere is a lot like the Earth's, except that it is very cold, from -330 degrees to -290 degrees!
 Like the Earth, there is a lot of Nitrogen and other complex molecules.
 There also may be an...more